swcarpentry/r-novice-gapminder/02-project-intro.md

 >
 > We will load and inspect these data later.

+> ## Challenge 2 {.challenge}
+> It is useful to get some general idea about the dataset, directly from the
+> command line, before loading it into R. Understanding the dataset better
+> will come handy when making decisions on how to load it in R. Use command-line
+> shell to answer the following questions:
+> 1. What is the size of the file?
+> 2. How many rows of data does it contain?
+> 3. What are the data types of values stored in this file?

 ## Version Control

 We also set up our project to integrate with git, putting it under version control.